 - In addition to not being tested in accordance with EU regulations, the additional chest clip on U.S. car seats means they cannot be used in the United Kingdom.
 Even if you're only away for a few days, this rule still applies to you.
 Please consult your officials if you are a member of the United States armed forces currently stationed in the European Union or the United Kingdom.

-- Because they lack necessary federal approval, car seats made in the United Kingdom cannot be used in the United States.
+- Due to a lack of federal approval, car seats manufactured in the United Kingdom cannot be used in the United States.
 All car seats made outside the United States must adhere to these guidelines.
 The Florida Highway Safety and Motor Vehicles Department and the United States Department of Transportation both provided me with the information I needed to make sure of this.
 Below is a screenshot from the Department's website, which (May 2022) AS WELL AS the US Department of Transportation (second screenshot, June 2022).

 - The United States Department of Transportation specifies below the exact language that must be on a car seat for it to be certified for use in the United States; this includes bringing one from abroad for a holiday or vacation, which is considered a "temporary importation."

 Is it better to bring my own car seat or rent one?

 It will be a safe bet that your kid has used it before, and you'll be able to set it up without any problems.
 In this way, you can rest assured that it is in pristine condition and has never been in an accident.
 In other countries, car seats may only be required to meet minimum standards.
 It is not mandatory in all countries to use a car seat for children.
 You should consider its level of safety before making a purchase of a travel one.
 The Which One good place to begin is with the many available online guides.
 As previously mentioned, you should also confirm the practice's legality in your destination country.